 The setup for download into CFI-compliant memory is different from the one for internal flash.
+Initialization of the external memory interface the CFI flash is connected to, is user's responsibility and is expected by the J-Link software to be done prior to performing accesses to the specified CFI area.
 In this section, the setup for different debuggers is explained.